Catholic Church: Middle Ages and Renaissance

 An interior view of the Sainte-Chapelle on the Île de la Cité in Paris, France, completed in 1248.
 During the Middle Ages, many buildings in the Gothic architecture-style were erected as places of worship for the Catholic Church.

-The Catholic Church was the dominant influence on Western civilization from Late Antiquity to the dawn of the modern age.
-It was the primary sponsor of Romanesque, Gothic, Renaissance, Mannerist and Baroque styles in art, architecture and music.
-Renaissance figures such as Raphael, Michelangelo, Leonardo da Vinci, Sandro Botticelli, Fra Angelico, Tintoretto, Titian, Gian Lorenzo Bernini and Caravaggio are examples of the numerous visual artists sponsored by the church.
-The historian Paul Legutko of Stanford University said the Catholic Church is "at the center of the development of the values, ideas, science, laws, and institutions which constitute what we call Western civilization".
+From Late Antiquity to the dawn of the modern age, the Catholic Church held a dominant influence on Western civilization, being the primary sponsor of Romanesque, Gothic, Renaissance, Mannerist, and Baroque styles in art, architecture, and music—including visual artists like Raphael, Michelangelo, Leonardo da Vinci, Sandro Botticelli, Fra Angelico, Tintoretto, Titian, Gian Lorenzo Bernini, and Caravaggio.
+A Stanford University historian Paul Legutko said the church is "at the center of the development of the values, ideas, science, laws, and institutions" of Western civilization.

-In Western Christendom the first universities in Europe were established by monks.
-Beginning in the 11th century, several older cathedral schools became universities, such as the University of Oxford, the University of Paris and the University of Bologna.
-Higher education before then had been the domain of Christian cathedral schools or monastic schools, led by monks and nuns.
-Evidence of such schools dates back to the 6th century AD.
-These new universities expanded the curriculum to include academic programs for clerics, lawyers, civil servants, and physicians.
-The university is generally regarded as an institution that has its origin in the Medieval Christian setting.
+Monks established the first universities in Europe in the time of Western Christendom.
+In higher education, several older cathedral schools became universities beginning in the 11th century, including the University of Oxford, University of Paris, and University of Bologna.
+Dating back to 6th-century AD, monks and nuns spearheaded higher education with Christian cathedral schools or monastic schools.
+These new universities expanded their curriculums to include academic programs for clerics, lawyers, civil servants, and physicians.
+Thus, due to its initial origins, the university is generally regarded as starting in a Medieval Christian setting.